-How the actual settlement happened?
+How did the actual settlement happen?

 While Hinduism was a prominent religion and practice in the ancient kingdoms of South-East Asia, the presence of ethnics Indians settlers was still relatively small.
 The earliest significant migration of Indians into Malaysia was during the reign of the British Empire in the 19th Century.

 With the development of plantations, mining, and construction projects in Malaysia, the British brought in labourers from their other colony, India.
-Indians were brought in to work the rubber and coffee plantations as well as being put to work in the palm groves to produce palm oil.
+Indians were brought in to work in the rubber and coffee plantations as well as being put to work in the palm groves to produce palm oil.
 Some of them are also known to have come to work on the construction of buildings, roads, and bridges.

-While many of these early Indian settlers were brought in to work the British-owned plantations, the early-20th century eventually saw educated Indians migrating to Malaysia in search of opportunities in clerical employment and even in professional fields.
+While many of these early Indian settlers were brought in to work in the British-owned plantations, the early-20th century eventually saw educated Indians migrating to Malaysia in search of opportunities in clerical employment and even in professional fields.